chriscdn/pdf-split/README.md

 const pageCount = await splitCache.pageCount("/path/to/your/pdf/file.pdf");
 ```

-Fetch an array with the full path to each individual pdf.
+Fetch an array with the full path to each page of the split pdf.
 This length of the array should match `pageCount`:

 ```ts
 const pages = await splitCache.pages("/path/to/your/pdf/file.pdf");